fpsvogel/fpsvogel.com/src/_posts/2023-11-21-rubyist-learns-haskell-getting-started.md

 As Victor Shepelev noted in [a recent article](https://zverok.substack.com/i/138314697/irks-and-quirks),

 > A lot of things that in other languages are represented by separate grammar elements, in Ruby, are just methods calls on objects.

+I'm wondering if something similar could be said of Haskell and functions.

 ### Elegant syntax